-I 1 g) Total number whose highest degree is a master's but not a terminal master's 88 211 299 I 1 h) Total number whose highest degree is a bachelor's 1 2 3 11 i) Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
-0 0 0 I 1 j) Total number in stand-alone graduate/ professional programs in which faculty teach virtually only graduate-level students 318 42 360
+I-1.
+Full-Time Part-Time Total Α Total number of instructional faculty 459 219 678 В Total number who are members of minority groups 86 19 105 С Total number who are women 219 117 336 D Total number who are men 240 102 342 Е Total number who are nonresident aliens (international) 7 1 8 F Total number with doctorate, or other terminal degree 378 38 413 G Total number whose highest degree is a master's but not a terminal master's 81 179 263 Total number whose highest degree is a bachelor's 0 2 2 Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+0 0 0 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 340 43 383

-I2 Student to Faculty Ratio
+I-2.
+Student to Faculty Ratio

-Report the Fall 2019 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
-Do not count undergraduate or graduate student teaching assistants as faculty.
+Report the Fall 2020 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level

+• Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2019 Student to Faculty ratio 18 to 1 (based on 9730 students and 556 faculty).
+Fall 2020 Student to Faculty ratio 18 to 1 (based on 9310 students and 532 faculty).

-13 Undergraduate Class Size
+I-3.
+Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2019 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2020 term.